 1. Make Simple Decisions in Advance

-One way to reduce decision fatigue is to make simple decisions in advance.
+One way to reduce decision fatigue is to plan simple decisions in advance.

 For example, you can lay out your clothes, prep your coffee station, and decide what you'll eat for breakfast before you head to bed.
-By making decisions in advance, you can avoid having to make them when you’re tired or pressed for time.
+By making decisions in advance, you can avoid making them when you're tired or pressed for time.

 This will help you conserve your willpower for more important decisions.

 2. Prioritize Your To-Do List

 Another way to reduce decision fatigue is to prioritize your to-do list.